bridgetownrb/bridgetown/bridgetown-core/lib/site_template/README.md

 ## Development

-To start your site in development mode, run `yarn start` and navigate to [localhost:4000](https://localhost:4000/)!
+To start your site in development mode, run `bin/bridgetown start` and navigate to [localhost:4000](https://localhost:4000/)!

 Use a [theme](https://github.com/topics/bridgetown-theme), add some [plugins](https://www.bridgetownrb.com/plugins/), and/or run some [automations](https://github.com/topics/bridgetown-automation) to get started quickly.